Reflectionsby Lowry Pei

 In this book, too, my imagination jumped a fence, but I can’t say much more without spoiling part of the story.
 It was a bit like starting to write Family Resemblances and thinking, “But I can’t narrate a book from the point of view of an adolescent girl.
 Can I?”
 It turns out you can do all sorts of surprising things if you don’t tell yourself they’re impossible.

-I was a graduate student in English during the time when Is This Love? takes place.
+I was a graduate student in English during the time when the novel takes place.
 And yes, I was at Stanford like Peter, and he lives in an apartment I actually rented in 1973.
 But yet again, this is not my autobiography.
 Not by a long shot.
 Nor are Peter’s difficulties with his advisor anything like what I had the good fortune to experience in the English department.

 At one time I tried to imagine what a book would be like if it could include only those things that happen while people are naked.
-I never wrote that, but Is This Love? is probably as close to it as I’ll get; it would be fair to call it a book about getting undressed and getting dressed.
+I never wrote that, but The Education of Peter Obata is probably as close to it as I’ll get; it would be fair to call it a book about getting undressed and getting dressed.

-Read the first chapter of Is This Love
+Read the first chapter of The Education of Peter Obata

 In late 1999 and early 2000, I had an amazingly creative sabbatical that planted the seeds of two novels and several short stories.
-Is This Love? had its genesis in a little note I wrote to myself on Feb.
-1, 2000, and my most recent novel, With and Without You, can be traced back to a month before that.
+The Education of Peter Obata had its genesis in a little note I wrote to myself on Feb.
+1, 2000, and With and Without You can be traced back to a month before that.
 For a while I was working on both of them without being sure what either one was.
-I made the Peter-and-Margo material (Is This Love?) into a short story, but the story couldn’t seem to end satisfactorily, which in retrospect is no surprise; it needed to be a novel.
-Another batch of material that I tried to make into a novel—the stuff that eventually gave rise to With and Without You—kept not quite working.
+I made the Peter-and-Margo material (The Education of Peter Obata) into a short story, but the story couldn’t seem to end satisfactorily, which in retrospect is no surprise; it needed to be a novel.
+Another batch of material that I tried to make into a novel—the stuff that eventually gave rise to With and Without You —kept not quite working.
 A free-write that I wrote one day became a story called “The Wait,” which I did not connect to either of the above.